Kid Rooms

 What I Look for in a Baby Bassinet

-• Ease of Use: Many new products come with apps that let you adjust settings and controls, all of which are cool but useless (at least for me) when I’m panicking trying to calm a crying baby.
-I knew that a sleeper with complicated controls or setup would frustrate me when I needed it the most, so ease of use is essential.
+• Ease of Use: Many new products come with apps that let you adjust settings and controls, which are cool, just not for me.
+I knew that a sleeper with complicated controls or setup would frustrate me when I needed it the most, so ease of use was essential.

 My Review of the SNOO Bassinet